vultr/terraform-provider-vultr/website/docs/r/kubernetes_node_pools.html.markdown

 * `max_nodes` - (Optional) The maximum number of nodes to use with the auto scaler.
 * `labels` - (Optional) A map of key/value pairs for Kubernetes node labels.
 * `taints` - (Optional) Taints to apply to the nodes in the node pool.
 Should contain `key`, `value` and `effect`.
 The `effect` should be one of `NoSchedule`, `PreferNoSchedule` or `NoExecute`.
+* `user_data` - (Optional) A base64 encoded string containing the user data to apply to nodes in the node pool.

 ## Attributes Reference